satsinush/homelab/README.md

 sudo ufw allow from 10.10.20.0/24 to any port 21114:21119 proto tcp sudo ufw allow from 10.10.20.0/24 to any port 21116 proto udp

+# Allow Homelab Host API from Docker
+sudo ufw allow from 10.10.30.0/24 to any port 5001 proto tcp

 # --- FORWARDING RULES ---
 # Allow traffic from VPN clients to be forwarded to anywhere (ensures VPN devices have internet access)